Lining Pro.com Technical Brief

 | How many times does the defect appear? | Frequency helps distinguish isolated repair from full-length rehabilitation planning. |

-| Where is the defect located? | A defect under a slab, roadway, or building may change the repair strategy. |
+| Where is the defect located? | A defect under a slab, roadway, building, utility crossing, or critical area may change the repair strategy. |

 | Can I see the camera footage? | Scores should be tied to visible evidence, not vague claims. |

-| Does the pipe need cleaning before final interpretation? | Deposits, roots, or grease can hide structural conditions and reduce visibility. |
+| Was the inspection completed after proper cleaning? | Deposits, roots, grease, and debris can hide structural conditions and reduce visibility. |

-| What repair methods fit this condition? | The condition score should connect to a practical repair plan. |
+| What repair methods fit this condition? | The condition score should connect to a practical repair plan, not a one-size-fits-all sales pitch. |

 The Bottom Line

-NASSCO PACP condition grading gives the sewer industry a structured language for describing pipe defects.
+NASSCO PACPTMTMTMTMTM condition grading gives the sewer industry a structured language for describing pipe defects.
 The 1 through 5 grading system helps identify severity, while structural and operations and maintenance categories help separate pipe integrity problems from serviceability and cleaning problems.

 Browse Trenchless Sewer Repair Contractors